dschniepp/sealit/README.md

 ## Contribute

-Thank you for considering contributing to the sealit!
+Thank you for considering contributing to the __sealit__!
 Before contributing, please be sure to read the [Contribution Guide](CONTRIBUTING.md).

 ## Code of Conduct